 You’ll be very welcome to pop in and have a look around the chapel; some of us will be around to answer any questions you may have.
 We hope to have a number of organists playing during the day too, so it’s an opportunity to hear what is generally regarded as one of the best organs in the city.

 There’s no need to book in advance and you don’t even have to be a resident.
+Share the news and invite your friends and family to come and take a look at the inside of our fabulous building and listen to our impressive organ.

 Details of other unusual locations open to visit for free can be found on Visit York’s website: http://www.visityork.org/residents-festival-attractions.aspx